 • Understanding the recent developments of wage determination in

 imperfectly competitive labor markets (bridging theory and practice -

-• Understanding how institutional forces and technological change shape
+forces change shape

 labor market performance (bridging theory and practice - knowledge).

 • Being able to discuss critically existing empirical evidence (bridging